Military

 Mass political involvement was both an objective and a characteristic of post-revolutionary Iran.
 Political participation, however, was not through political parties, but through religious institutions.
 The mosque became the single most important popular political institution.
 Participation in weekly congregational prayers, at which a political sermon was always delivered, was considered both a religious and a civic duty.
 For political aspirants, attendance at the weekly prayers was mandatory.
 Numerous religiopolitical associations are centered on the mosques.
 These organizations undertook a wide variety of activities, such as distributing ration coupons, investigating the religious credentials of aspirants for local offices, conducting classes in subjects ranging from the study of Arabic to superpower imperialism, and setting up teams to monitor shop prices and personal behavior.
 These organizations tended to be voluntary associations whose members devote several hours per week to their activities.
 Although most of these voluntary associations were for men, several were specifically for women.

-Religious, rather than secular, organizations thus have the most important political roles.
+Religious, rather than secular, organizations thus had the most important political roles.
 Factories, schools, and offices also had Islamic associations that undertook functions similar to those of the mosque voluntary associations.
 Although many secular groups exist, the majority of such associations as industrial and professional unions, university clubs, and mercantile organizations had acquired religious overtones.
 These private organizations generally had religious advisers who provided guidance to members on prayer ritual, Islamic law, and Shia history.
 Associations that tried to avoid mixing religion with business were often suspected of being anti-Islamic and risked having their articles of incorporation revoked.

 The Iranians who accepted the dominant role of religion referred to themselves as hezbollahis.
 They tend to be fervent both in their profession of religious belief and in their loyalty to the Islamic Republic.
 Self-identified hezbollahis often joinned the numerous mosque-related voluntary associations, the Pasdaran, and the personal staffs of the leading ayatollahs.
 Given their strong commitment to the regime, it was inevitable that hezbollahis would resent those whom they perceived as critical of the government.
 By 1987, however, it was still not possible, owing to the lack of field research in Iran from the time of the Revolution, to estimate what percent of the adult population considered themselves true hezbollahis, what percent was generally indifferent and simply acquiesced to regime policies, or what percent strongly disapproved of the government.

 Suffrage was universal at age 16.
 Direct elections every four years choose the Majlis, president, and local councils.
 Because these elections are not held simultaneously, Iranians generally vote in a national election every year.
 Each of the 290 seats of the Majlis nominally represents constituencies of about 200,000, but distribution favors urban areas.
-The city of Tehran, for example, has 30 at-large constituencies.
+The city of Tehran, for example, had 30 at-large constituencies.
 Candidates for office at any level may simply declare themselves by filing a registration form and paying a nominal fee.
 The Ministry of Interior and the Central Oversight Committee of the Guardians Council vet candidates for the presidency, parliament, and Assembly of Experts.
 Local boards supervise elections at the lowest governmental levels.
-Important qualifications for candidacy are a history of participating in the 1978–79 Revolution and a reputation for being a devout Muslim and observer of Islamic law.
-Post-secondary education also is relevant for national office.
-Candidates for the Assembly of Experts must be senior Islamic clergymen.
-The Guardians Council has used its vetting capacity to disqualify a high percentage of reformist candidates.